105 kilometres from the Calgary Tower | West on Hwy 1

 1001 6 Ave., 403-678-6818, thecommunitea.com

-Crazyweed Kitchen’s welcoming space is rustic and trendy at the same time, and its menu has a range of satisfying dishes — think pickle brine fried chicken, a Vietnamese pork meatball sandwich, Thai grilled chicken, spinach and ricotta dumplings and more.
-Open Wednesday to Sunday, the restaurant currently offers a patio bar and curbside takeout for lunch and dine-in for supper starting at 5 p.m.
+Crazyweed Kitchen’s welcoming space is rustic and trendy at the same time, and its menu has a range of satisfying dishes — think fully loaded tartare, Thai grilled chicken, baked Alaska and more.
+Open Wednesday to Sunday, the restaurant currently offers lunch Friday to Sunday and supper from 4:30 p.m. onward.

 1600 Railway Ave., 403-609-2530, crazyweed.ca

 If you’re in Canmore on a sunny, summer day, make a point to visit this restaurant and sit on its patio.
 You’ll get views of the Three Sisters while you eat your burger or buffalo chicken dip.
-You pretty much have to order a Grizzly Paw pint while you’re here.
-If you’re not feeling like beer or you’re the one driving home, Grizzly Paw also makes its own sodas and these pair with burgers just as well as beer.
+You pretty much have to order a Grizzly Paw pint while you’re here, but if you’re not feeling like beer or you’re the one driving home, Grizzly Paw also makes its own sodas.

 Grizzly Paw Brew Pub, 622 8 St., 403-678-9983; Grizzly Paw Brewery, 310 Old Canmore Rd., 403-678-2487, thegrizzlypaw.com